hyperledger/iroha-2-docs/src/index.md

 ## Preamble

-The tutorial is suitable for both experienced developers, prospective users, and people casually curious about blockchain technology.
+This tutorial is suitable for both experienced developers, prospective users, and people casually curious about blockchain technology.
 The level of detail is sufficient so that you wouldn't need any supplementary guide.
 However, should you want to learn more, we have more detailed documentation